 Provide a new innovative cloud infrastructure (in particular data cloud) built for European Astronomers and Astronomical Data Centers.

-Provide close collaboration of e-science infrastructure between EU and Canada.
+Provide close collaboration of e-Science infrastructures between EU and Canada.

 Traditionally A&A has been at the forefront of implementing digital repositories, e.g. for sky observations with ground and/or space based telescopes.
 Typically such repositories are maintained within data centres with appropriate provision for tools/services for access and analysis.
 Data archives are expanding rapidly, e.g. through flagship high data volume generating A&A projects, and EuroVO has recently identified over 70 EU data centres.
 A&A data centres are employing Virtual Observatory (VObs) to provide seamless unified access to distributed and highly heterogeneous data archives.
 The use of IaaS cloud computing facilities is thus becoming increasingly important.
 E.g. EuroVO emphasizes that relation to the VObs should be taken into appropriate consideration in order to provide a complete data usage ecosystem for A&A communities.